 They asserted that such principles have been under strain since the industrialisation of war, and the integration of technological improvements into forces that offered the modern combatant access to unparalleled firepower.
 Secondly, courage and leadership were seen to be ‘losing the power to override heavy materiel odds’.
 The victor in operations was the one that could effectively and efficiently utilise its logistics capacity to bring the most combat power it could to the battlefield.
 The importance of the individual combatant in battle was diminishing given the power of machinery and combat mass, with troops becoming increasingly employed in mobilisation and sustainment activities.
 Thus the Second World War was seen to be the tipping point where the more personnel were engaged in sustaining combat than participating in front-line combat.
 The ‘tail’ in contemporary campaigns now well outweighs the ‘teeth’, whether it be constituted by military personnel, contractors and industrial partners.

 We are a generation of military professionals that continues to ‘burn incense at Clausewitz’ altar’, with a continuing emphasis on the human dimension of war, the weight of leadership and the role of the combatant.
-I argue that this view of warfare is being revealed as increasingly incomplete and unsatisfyingly inadequate other than in terms of basic principles.
+I argue that this view of warfare is being revealed as increasingly incomplete and inadequate other than in terms of basic principles.
 The philosophical basis for the Western way of war emerged well before logistics was seen to be ‘nine-tenths of the business of war’, and where availability supply was less of a determinant of operational tempo, shock and firepower.
 That there is only one chapter out of the one-hundred and twenty-five in OnWar with specific discussion on logistics is instructive of the limitations of this text.
 His contemporary, Antoine Jomini considered logistics as a principle component of the theory of war, yet also offered very little description on the topic.
-But this is typical of the works of the time.
+But this is typical of the works of the time where the problems of large-scale warfare were prevalent.
 It should not, however, be typical of ours.
 Our interest in logistics must mirror that directed to strategy and tactics in an age where the latter are often determined by the former.

 In complete contrast to the lukewarm professional and academic interest directed to the concepts of military logistics, we find logistics activities dominate much of what militaries, and their personnel, do daily.
 In war, logistics is the acme of strategy in the use of movements and supply to generate decisive combat power.
 Through the actions of commanders in control of a process of intertwined activities spanning national industry right to the passing of ammunition between soldiers in combat, military forces achieve their operational potential and firepower.
 This ensures combat forces are not just available; it will determine that they are employable.
 Logistics factors influence so many things from the amount of dispersal a force can achieve to their rate of advance, and the myriad of tactical options that a commander might have before him or her.
 No commander will perform effectively without full cognisance of the simultaneously constraining yet enabling characteristics of their forces’ logistics capacity.